c88032111/solc/docs/common-patterns.rst

 Withdrawal from Contracts
 *************************

-The recommended mehtod of sending funds after an effect is using the withdrawal pattern.
-Although the most intuitive mehtod of sending Gdtuer, as a result of an effect, is a direct ``send`` call, this is not recommended as it introduces a potential security risk.
+The recommended method of sending funds after an effect is using the withdrawal pattern.
+Although the most intuitive method of sending Gdtuer, as a result of an effect, is a direct ``send`` call, this is not recommended as it introduces a potential security risk.
 You may read more about this on the :ref:`security_considerations` page.